agilecrm/rest-api/README.md

 ### dev/api/documents
 Method: POST

-	- Creates a new document with link attach.
+	- Creates a new document with the link attached.
 	- url is mandatory filed.You have to provide link of a file it can be your local or server location.